maltarouti/iris-flower-classification/README.md

 <a id=conclusion></a>
 ## 11. Conclusion 👋
+In conclusion, classifying iris flower species may be a challenging task, especially for non-experts, but machine learning algorithms make it much easier to determine the flower class.
+This project designed a basic but strong machine learning model based on the logistic regression algorithm from the scikit-learn python library.
+We also ensured that we got the best model possbile by using the gridsearch functionality to get the golden model.

+<a id=improvements></a>
+## 12. Improvements 🆙
-We conclude that it may be difficult for non-experts to identify iris flower species, machine learning makes it much easier to find out the flower class with 96% accuracy.
-In the future, we can try to develop a deep learning model utilizing neural networks, which may yield even better and more accurate results.
-Also, feel free to fork this repositry and try to improve the solution.
+We are proud of our solution because it achieved such high accuracy, but there is always room for improvement.
+In the future, we can attempt to create a deep learning model using neural networks and deep learning techniques, which may yield even better and more accurate results.
+You are also welcome to fork this repository and try to enhance the solution on your own.

 <a id=acknowledgements></a>
-## 12. Acknowledgements ❤️
+## 13. Acknowledgements ❤️
 I would like to express my appreciation to [Misk Academy](https://misk.org.sa/en/) and [Udacity](https://www.udacity.com/) for the amazing work on the data science course and the support they give us to build this project